 There is some data in the standard version of WeatherNet that is not normally available to the public.
 These data come from sources such as Jenifer Clark and Chris Parker.

 OCENS has gone the extra mile in helping you to comply with the race rules and discourage users from accessing data that is not race compliant.
-The “Race” version of WeatherNet blocks access to non-public data sets.
+The “Race” version of WeatherNet blocks access to non-public data sets all the while helping to keep users satellite communications cost down.
 We also offer the entire service and all downloads for free to anyone during the race period.

 Q) I already have the standard WeatherNet installed, how do I convert this to the race version?